 Finding a suitable assistant service to accomplish the tasks requested, and as the options are limited from the start to choose from three candidates, which are the major player nowadays on the market, namely Google Assistant, Apple Siri and Amazon Alexa, we advise to go with the Google Assistant service for a number of reasons, the most important may be the ease of use, the huge infrastructure, and the tutorials available which are offered by Google.

-In combination with Google Assistant, choosing DialogFlow “previously known as api.ai” might be the best option as DialogFlow is acquired recently by Google, therefor we expect this chatbot platform to be supported more by Google and have extra features available to work along Google Assistant.
+In combination with Google Assistant, choosing DialogFlow “previously known as api.ai” might be the best option as it was recently aquired by Google, therefor we expect this chatbot platform to be supported more by Google and have extra features available to work along Google Assistant.

-An extended list of features should be also added to the built in assistant to expand the services it offers, and not only to save tags and view answer simple questions, but to book events directly for instance.
+An extended list of features should be also added to the built-in assistant to expand the services it offers, and not only to save tags and view answer simple questions, but to book events directly for instance.

-A major limitation that was faced during the implementation and designing phase, is the lack of an appropriate data base structure to include all the new attributes that must be saved for each end-user, for example the liked tags and a well-defined attributes information, as the content of the location attribute was not only the actual address, but an inconsistent address information such as only the name of the location, and sometimes the street name and number without postal code.
-So a re-built database should make the output and displayed information more reliable on the app.

-Another major flaw, is that the process of reserving events is too inconsistent at the moment and varies from an event to another, sometimes the user should contact the organizers to book and sometimes the end-user may be able to book the event directly, therefore a consistent process of booking will definitely benefit the app in the future, so that the end-user might book an event directly without having to navigate to the Swiss Engineering website to see how to proceed with the booking process.
+The process of reserving events is too inconsistent throughout the different SE chapters and even varies from one event to another.
+Sometimes the user signs up by contacting the organizers, othertimes direct booking can occur through the website.
+A consistent process of booking can benefit the user experience for the entire SE Organization in the future.
+We hypothesize that with the elimination of the current workaround (navigating to the SE website for booking) booking becomes more accessible and attendance rates will be improved.

 Refrences